Akuli/BananaGUI/docs/tutorial.rst

 `The main loop`_.

-If you have a big project with many widgets, it may be useful to print a tree of the widgets you have:
+If you have a big project with many widgets, it may be useful to print a tree of the widgets you have using :mod:`bananagui.widgettree`:

 .. code-block:: python